Nuclominus/DiffEase/README.md

      adapter.update(data, true) // with detecting moves in list }
 ```

+You can find out about wider use in the [Wiki](https://github.com/Nuclominus/DiffEase/wiki)

 ## Future features
 - [ ] Support several selectable adapters in concatadapter